jlchafardet/hangman-csharp/README.md

    ```
 2. The game will display the word to guess with underscores representing each letter.
 3. Enter a letter to guess.
-4. The game will update the display with the guessed letters and the number of attempts remaining.
+4. The game will update the display with the guessed letters, the number of attempts remaining, and the current score.
 5. Continue guessing letters until you either guess the word or run out of attempts.
-6. If you guess the word correctly, the game will display the fully guessed word.
+6. If you guess the word correctly, the game will display the fully guessed word and prompt for your name to save the score.
+7. The game will display the high scores at the end.

 ### Word Import